-Other revisions tend to be made as a result of data being entered onto administrative systems after the cutoff date for data being extracted to produce the statistics.
+These statistics are subject to scheduled revisions, as set out in the published revisions policy.
+Revisions tend to be made as a result of data being entered onto administrative systems after the cut-off date for data being extracted to produce the statistics.
 Such revisions tend to be small in the context of overall totals; nonetheless all figures in this release that have been revised since the previous edition have been highlighted in the relevant tables.

-A new method for producing statistics on company insolvencies was introduced in 2015.
+A new method for producing statistics on company insolvencies was introduced in April 2018.
 A revised historical time series using the new method was provided back to 2000Q1 for England and Wales, and for Scotland.
 For Northern Ireland, the data required were only available back to 2009Q4.
-However, it should also be noted that because the revised counts have been run against a live database, which includes subsequent corrections, they may not exactly reflect the original numbers of new cases that would have been reported at the time.
-More information can be found in the analysis of historical revisions.
+However, it should also be noted that because the statistics for 2000 to 2015 were sourced from a live database, which includes subsequent corrections, they may not exactly reflect the original numbers of new cases that would have been reported at the time.